-Student Dress Code
+Dress Code Policy (Student)

 A mandatory uniform policy for all students in St. Mary Parish has been implemented since the 1999-2000 school year.
 The policy of the St. Mary Parish School Board shall be that no mode of attire shall be considered proper for school wear that distracts from or disrupts classroom and school decorum.
 In questions regarding student dress and grooming, the principals of each school will make the final decision as to what is considered proper or improper dress.

 The School Board feels it is the responsibility of each student to use good judgment in one's total appearance so that the attention of others is not distracted from the purpose of school.
 Cleanliness shall be a basic consideration.
 Any substantial complaint concerning the dress code will be dealt with by the school administration.